 On your guitar, you have two E strings and they are tuned two octaves apart (hopefully!).
-The E string with the high note is much thinner than the low E string right?
-But yet, they have a similar tension to them…
+The E string with the high note is much thinner than the low E string, right?
+But yet, they have similar tension to them…

 That’s it – nothing more to it than that.

 Sets that predominantly contain thinner or thicker strings

 There are pros and cons that act as trade-offs for sound and playability that will influence whether you go for light (thinner) or heavy (thicker) strings.